robwhitby/robwhitby.github.com/_posts/2014-05-01-applying-a-function-in-the-context-of-a-different-database-updated-for-marklogic-7.md

 ---
 author: Rob
-title: Applying a function in the context of a different database - Updated for MarkLogic 7
+title: Applying a function in the context of a different database - MarkLogic 7 update
 excerpt:
 layout: post
 ---